Vindolanda Writing Tablets

 See The Tablets At Vindolanda

-Recently returned to Vindolanda on loan from the British Museum, the tablets are displayed in a new state of the art, special hermetically sealed case, protected from the decaying influence of oxygen, moisture and humidity.
+Returned to Vindolanda on loan from the British Museum in 2011, the tablets are displayed in a new state of the art, special hermetically sealed case, protected from the decaying influence of oxygen, moisture and humidity.

 Come and witness these extrodinary documents which enable historians to gain a greater understanding of our past.